-Yes.
-Some betting websites do accept customers from Turkey.
+Some betting websites do accept Turkish customers.
 All of the major international betting brands based out of Europe have stopped taking registrations from Turkish residents, but some unlicensed sites based out of other parts of the world still do business in the country.

-The same sites that are available to residents of the United States are also available in Turkey.
-These sites do not have licenses in European jurisdictions and are more willing to accept the risks that come from serving people in countries that prohibit internet gambling.
+The same sites that are available to most of the world are also available in Turkey.
+These Turkish betting sites do not have licenses in European jurisdictions and are more willing to accept the risks that come from serving people in countries that prohibit internet gambling.